 Yes, communication, resolving conflict, understanding needs, etc…are all critical in marriage, but perfecting these essential areas of marriage separate from pursuing spiritual intimacy with God will only result in temporary fruit at best – see John 15:1-17.
 If you’re just getting started praying with your spouse, or if you’ve gotten away from praying together, sometimes it can be challenging to figure out (or remember) what praying together looks like.
 I have found one of the most helpful patterns for prayer is the ACTS acrostic.
 It goes like this…

 - A – Adore Christ.
 Worship him for who he is.
 Think of words that describe who God is and praise him.
 “You are awesome, beautiful, compassionate, my defender, excellent, etc…

 - C – Confess, or admit, your sins to God and each other.
-“My heart was selfish when I responded to you in anger last night.”
+“My heart was selfish when I angrily responded to you last night.”

 - T – Thank God for his provision in your life.
 “Thank you Lord for my marriage, my kids, etc…”

 - S – Supplication, or present your requests to God.
-“Lord, please help us to love each other like you love us.”
+“Lord, please help us to love each other as you love us.”

+There you go.
+It’s that simple…in theory.
 Now the hard work is to put this into practice.
-Why don’t you create 5 minutes with your spouse tonight, then take them by the hands, and pray together.
+Why don’t you spend 5 minutes with your spouse tonight, take them by the hands, and pray together?
 You won’t regret it!

 Want to take it to the next level in praying with and for each other?
 Check out my next post.